phatcher/Meerkat.NameParser/README.md

         object Value { get; set; }
     }

-For titles, suffixes and letters we have explcit keyword lists that can be expanded upon if your data set has values not already handled.
+For titles, suffixes and letters we have explicit keyword lists that can be expanded upon if your data set has values not already handled.
 These are all stored as NameSymbol entities

     public class NameSymbol : Symbol
     {